evan-forbes/rsmt2dbench/README.md

 spreadsheet [here](https://docs.google.com/spreadsheets/d/1oLfHhEMRSsz99A26wBLddiLgaZiJN0P9c4y1hoHj2IE/edit?usp=sharing)

 ## Data Availability Header NMT Generation
-As mentioned in the github issue, parallelizing the nmt generation is also an easy way to decrease the time needed to create the data availabilty header hash.
-We can basically copy and paste the current implementation into a similar worker/job feeding structure as shown in the previous section.
+As mentioned in the github issue, parallelizing the nmt generation is another easy way to decrease the time needed to create the data availabilty header hash.
+We can basically copy and paste the current implementation into a similar worker/job feeding structure as the previous section.
 ```Golang
 work := func(wg *sync.WaitGroup, dah *DataAvailabilityHeader, jobs <-chan uint) {
     defer wg.Done()